 3414 Sterling Hall

 I am a broadly trained social scientist and community-based researcher whose intellectual and political home has long been in feminist studies.
 My research uses ethnography, discourse analysis, and visual methods with the lenses of feminist science studies and queer of color critique to examine how scientific discourses in health promotion both reveal and reproduce inequalities along the lines of race, class, gender, sexuality, nation, and ability.
 I am affiliated with the Holtz Center for Science and Technology Studies and the Collaborative Center for Health Equity.
-In 2018-2019 I will participate in the inaugural group of faculty fellows working on community-engaged research and teaching through the Morgridge Center for Public Service.
-Finally, I work with the data team of the Wisconsin Transgender Health Coalition to promote data collection and dissemination that benefits the lives of trans and gender nonconforming people across the state.
+I also work with the data team of the Wisconsin Transgender Health Coalition to promote data collection and dissemination that benefits the lives of trans and gender nonconforming people across the state.

 As a scholar-educator, I aim to nurture public intellectuals who are moved to translate their academic knowledge and skills into meaningful change in their lives, communities, and workplaces.
 A commitment to critical pedagogy links my research and teaching and leads me to enlist students as research collaborators, de-centralize power in the classroom, and structure learning as a dialogic, reciprocal process.
 I encourage students to engage with me as an interlocutor, rather than an all-knowing expert.

 GWS: 534: Gender, Sexuality, and Reproduction

 GWS 900: Research in Gender & Women’s Studies

 Distributing Condoms and Hope: Race and Reproduction in Youth Sexual Health Promotion

 (Under contract with the University of California Press, Reproductive Justice Series)